Monotones in General Resource Theories: General Resource Theories

 \subsection{Useful Order-Theoretic Notions}

-Note that lemma~\ref{thm:Compatibility of star and order} can be viewed as saying that the map $S \mapsto S \boxtimes U$ is order-preserving with respect to $(\mathcal{P}(R), \succeq)$.
+Note that Lemma~\ref{thm:Compatibility of star and order} can be viewed as saying that the map $S \mapsto S \boxtimes U$ is order-preserving with respect to $(\mathcal{P}(R), \succeq)$.
 Order-preserving functions are the key structure-preserving maps between ordered sets. \begin{definition} Let $(\mathcal{A}, \succeq_{\mathcal{A}})$ and $(\mathcal{B},\succeq_{\mathcal{B}})$ be two arbitrary preordered sets.
 A function $M \colon \mathcal{A} \to \mathcal{B}$ is \textbf{order-preserving} if the implication

 holds for all $a_1, a_2 \in \mathcal{A}$. \end{definition} We can use order-preserving functions to learn about the preordered set of resources $\ordres$.
 One of the most common practices is to find so-called resource monotones.
-They are order-preserving maps from $\ordres$ to the totally ordered set of extended real numbers\footnotemark{} $\ordreals$.

-\begin{definition} Let $\RT{R}$ be a resource theory.
+They are order-preserving maps from $\ordres$ to the totally ordered set of extended real numbers $\ordreals$, by which we mean the set $\mathbb{R} \cup \{-\infty,\infty\}$ ordered as usual. \begin{definition} Let $\RT{R}$ be a resource theory.
 A \textbf{resource monotone} (or \textbf{monotone} for short) is a function $M \colon R \to \reals$ such that for all $r, s \in R$, we have

 For the preorder $\ordres$ defined by \eqref{eq:Order of resources}, condition~\eqref{eq:monotone definition} can be expressed as \mbox{$r \succeq s \implies M(r) \geq M(s)$}, so that such an $M$ is indeed an order-preserving map from $\ordres$ to $\ordreals$. \end{definition}